kmwallio/Ulysses2SourceView/README.md

 ## Requirements (for now)

+Don't look at the source code... or if you do have forgiveness.

 So I should probably use an XML parser, and a more widely used language...
 I'll probably switch to Python of Vala...
 For now...

 * [Raku](https://rakudo.org/)